micmejia/bible-dump/AMPC/Acts/Acts 22.md

 And now, why do you delay?
-Rise and be baptized, and [^e]by calling upon His name, wash away your sins.
+Rise and be baptized, and by calling upon His name, wash away your sins.